Zondax/polkadot-testing/docs/report.md

 In conclusion, a future solution should aim to address these challenges while leveraging the advantages of previous efforts.
 It should be language and interface agnostic, provide a comprehensive evaluation of the node, require minimal modifications to the node, and cover all levels of testing.

 In the subsequent subsections, we will explore various testing methodologies applied to Polkadot host node implementations.
+These include:

+- Testing through RPC endpoints
-These include testing through RPC endpoints, testing the host API with a specific runtime, unit testing, and integration tests using P2P messages.
+- Testing the host API with a specific runtime
+- Unit testing
+- Integration tests using P2P messages

 Each method offers unique insights and presents its own set of challenges, which we will discuss in detail to provide a comprehensive understanding of their implications for future testing efforts.

 ### Testing throught RPC endpoints

 Our initial approach to testing Polkadot host node implementations extended the work done by the Web3 Foundation (W3F), which utilized the Foreign Function Interface (FFI) to test parts of the code using a Julia script.
 However, maintaining FFI for three different implementations in three different languages proved to be a significant challenge.

 An alternative approach suggested was to create special RPC endpoints directly in the node code.
-This method was implemented on the Polkadot node in Rust, and involved writing tests for the SCALE encoding and the State Trie Hash, building a special node, and testing it using Python scripts.
+This method was implemented on the Polkadot node in Rust([Source Code](https://github.com/Zondax/polkadot-sdk/blob/zondax/polkadot/zondax/src/lib.rs)), and involved writing Python [tests](https://github.com/Zondax/Polkadot-conformance-tests) for the SCALE encoding, the State Trie Hash.
+This endpoint is not enable by default but through a custom compilation flag.

 Despite its success, this approach had limitations.
 The tests were not directly examining the implementation but were rewriting some code using the same library for this endpoint.
 This meant that the tests were not able to access more in-depth code due to multiple layers.
 Additionally, navigating a source code as extensive as the Polkadot SDK was time-consuming and challenging.